yewstack/yew/website/docs/concepts/wasm-bindgen.md

 These implementations allow you to call a method from `A` on an instance of `C` and to use `C` as if it was `&B` or `&A`.

-It's important to note that every single type imported using `#[wasm-bindgen]` has the same root type, you can think of it as the `A` in the example above, this type is [`JsValue`](#jsvalue) which has it's own section below.
+Its important to note that every single type imported using `#[wasm-bindgen]` has the same root type, you can think of it as the `A` in the example above, this type is [`JsValue`](#jsvalue) which has its own section below.

 _[extends section in The `wasm-bindgen` Guide](https://rustwasm.github.io/docs/wasm-bindgen/reference/attributes/on-js-imports/extends.html)_